Google-Developer-Student-Club-HUMG/classguard/README.md

 while bullying was more common in European and Western Pacific countries.

 ***
-# What does our solution solve
+# What does our solution solve?
 Preventing school violence solves many of the United Nations' Sustainable Development Goals

 <h5><b>Goal 1:</b></h5>